 - While you’re at it, vacuum thoroughly around the bed frame, baseboard, carpeting around the bed, and upholstered furniture nearby.

 - Vacuum under your bed thoroughly as well.
 Some of us don’t do this twice in a lifetime, much less the recommended twice a month!

 - For bagless vacuum cleaners, discard the contents into a plastic bag and seal it.
 Thoroughly wash the removable container and any filters with very hot, soapy water to get rid of any remaining bacteria and other contaminants.

 - Once you’re finished vacuuming, spot treat any stains with an appropriate cleaner.
 A furniture upholstery cleaner or enzyme-based odor remover works well on many bodily fluids.

 Mattress vacuuming can help control all those allergens, dead skin, dust mites and other yucky stuff in your bed.
-Just remember it’s essential to use a vacuum cleaner fitted with a HEPA filtration system like The Maids® commercial-grade vacuums and follow the tips above.
-When you add this healthy cleaning task to your regular cleaning list, you can sleep easier knowing that your bed is truly fresh and clean.
+Just remember it’s essential to use a vacuum cleaner fitted with a HEPA filtration system like our commercial-grade vacuums and follow the tips above.
+When you add this healthy cleaning task to your regular cleaning list, you can sleep easier knowing your bed is truly fresh and clean.